johnstonbl01/clementinejs/tutorials/tutorial-beginner.md

 	routes = require('./app/routes/index.js');
 ```

-Now we need to pass the Express application as an argument to our route function object.
+Now we need to pass the Express application as an argument to our `routes` function object.
 Essentially, we will export our routes, and that function object will accept one argument, `app`.
-This will allow us to use Express functionality within the scope of our new route function.
+This will allow us to use Express functionality within the scope of our new `routes` function.
 Hang in there if this doesn't make sense right away.

 Include the following code where our former route code was within the file: